OmereGithub/businessinsight_flightschool/README.md

 ## Project Deliverables
 Viewers can see my findings here:

-- summary_report.pdf: Discussion of the project scope, all analysis, and final results
+- **summary_report.pdf**: Discussion of the project scope, all analysis, and final results
-- workflow.ipynb: My workflow reveals all data cleaning and analysis
+- **workflow.ipynb**: My workflow reveals all data cleaning and analysis